MrWilliam932/Arduino-Minecraft-3D-Printer/README.md

 ## This is an Arduino Based Minecraft 3D Printer

-So quite a lot of people asked me for the sketch and a tutorial on how to get the thing to work, well, this is it.
+So some of you asked me for the sketch and a tutorial on how to get the thing to work, well, this is it.
 I'm gonna explain every single bit you need to know to get this thing to work, also, I will tell you how to expand/add more functionality